7Zenox/talewind/README.md

 * ### `State-of-the-art Transformer-based Embeddings`

-    We use a custom architecture for multilabelled classification of the biases.
+    We use a custom architecture for multilabelled classification of the biases, with a sentence transformer as the base of all sentence embeddings.
+The transformer in question can be found [here](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).

+* ### `Synthetic Data`

+    As previously mentioned, we had to generate a dataset using LLMs for this project.
+We ended up with over 1800 rows, which is nearly not enough to be a widely-applicable model.
+However, the model provides decent enough results for a proof-of-concept, and with enough data, should easily be able to reliably output accurate information.

 ## `MISC Notes`

-While training the model, Use the following while in the root folder of the project to show tensorboard metrics.
+* While training the model, Use the following commmand while in the root folder of the project to show tensorboard metrics.
-`tensorboard --logdir ./AI/logs/fit`
+        ```tensorboard --logdir ./AI/logs/fit```

+* The requirements to run the backend can be found inside [this folder](./backend/).
+(NOT ADDED AS OF 02/05/2023).